ULL-MII-SYTWS/promise-all-template/README.md

-# Descripción de la Práctica p10-t2-promise-all
+# Descripción de la Práctica promise-all

 Given an array of promises, `Promise.all` returns a promise that waits for all of the promises in the array to finish.
 It then succeeds, yielding an array of result values.